Skip to main content

 Assessment Measures

-Methods of assessment will include:
+Methods of assessment may include:

--Analysis of skills in comprehending, synthesizing, and articulating course content.
+Analysis of skills in comprehending, synthesizing, and articulating course content.

--Analysis of students' skills in critical thinking.
+Analysis of students' skills in critical thinking.

 Other Course Information